 You can also find insurance company claim information on our mobile site at m.shfpins.com.

-If you have damage to your home, property or car, it is your responsibility to take action to prevent further damage.
+If you have damage to your home, property or car as a result of the winter storm it is your responsibility to take action to prevent further damage.

 Save all receipts from your temporary repairs.